SabhyaC26/linkedin-backend/README.md

 # linkedin-backend

-This is a clone for a barebones backend for LinkedIn
+This is a barebones clone for a backend for LinkedIn!